Find Your Voice: Production

 Find Your Voice was filmed primarily in Hong Kong and partly in the United States, with the latter location shoot taking place in January 2017 where producer and star Andy Lau took part.
-Lau stated he originally was only going to serve as the film's producer and his role was to be played by an little-known actor, but director Adrian Kwan and screenwriter Hannah Cheung persuaded him to take the role as his image suited that of a conductor.
+Lau stated he originally was only going to serve as the film's producer and his role was to be played by a little-known actor, but director Adrian Kwan and screenwriter Hannah Cheung persuaded him to take the role as his image suited that of a conductor.
 Therefore, Lau trained three months with a real conductor of a children's choir in order to convincingly portray the role.
 Production for the film wrapped up in March 2017.

 Music

 The film's ending theme song is a cover of the 1993 song, Whom Will Understand Me (誰能明白我), sung by Andy Lau.
 The song was composed by George Lam, who is also the original singer, with lyrics written by Cheng Kwok-kong.

 The film's insert theme song is a cover of the classic song, Below the Lion Rock (獅子山下), also sung by Lau.
 The song was composed by Joseph Koo, with lyrics written by James Wong and was originally sung by Roman Tam.